Washington Solar – Everything You Need to Know

 #4 Financial Incentives, Rebates, and Tax Credits

 With the federal tax credit and state-sponsored incentives, Washington homeowners are eligible for some great perks.
-You better hurry, though, as the biggest state incentive is set to expire in 2020!
+You better hurry, though, as the federal tax incentive starts to fall away in 2020!

 Federal Tax Credit